oxford-arc/arc-software-guide/docs/source/apps/arc_pytorch.rst

   GPU resources with following compute capabilities are not present in the ARC cluster: 12.0
   #SBATCH --constraint="gpu_cc:7.5|gpu_cc:8.0|gpu_cc:8.6|gpu_cc:9.0|gpu_cc:10.0"

-The above result lets you know that in this case (your output may differ) PyTorch is built for compute capabilities 7.5, 8.0, 8.6, 9.0, 10.0 and 12.
+The above result lets you know that in this case PyTorch is built for compute capabilities 7.5, 8.0, 8.6, 9.0, 10.0 and 12.
 The code warns that ARC do not have any CC 12.0 machines.
 It then provides you with the correct constraint line to add to your
 SLURM submission script.

 .. note::